SEO Pagination: A Complete Best Practices Guide + SEO Pagination Checklist

 Example:

-For page shop.com/dresses?page=2 correct canonical will be
+For page http://shop.com/dresses?page=2 correct canonical will be

 <link rel="canonical" href="shop.com/dresses?page=2" />